novisto/cache-money/README.md

 >> await addition.bust_all()
 ```

-In Redis you would see no entries for fn addition which has been busted, you would see one entry for multiplication
+In Redis you would see no entries for the function `addition` which has been busted,
+you would see one entry for `multiplication`

 ```
 127.0.0.1:6379> KEYS *